zababurinsv/empera/Doc/Eng/API2.md

 * FromID - the account number of the sender
 * FromPrivKey - sender private key in hex format
 * ToID - the account number of the recipient
+* Currency - currency number (only for currencies created by smart contracts starting from version 2)
+* TokenID - token ID (string, for support NFT, only for currencies created by smart contracts starting from version 2)
 * Amount - sum, floating-point number, or object format {SumCOIN,SumCENT}
 * Description - description of payment order (optional)
 * Confirm - wait XXX confirmation of blocks in blockchain, the default value is 8